StrawberryShortyCake/flask-warbler/tickets.md

 16. Fix homepage()
     The homepage for logged-in-users should show the last 100 warbles only from the users that the logged-in user is following, and that user, rather than warbles from all users.

+## Questions
+- Why not an email field for our signup form?
+- How do we get more details from our Integrity Error? we want to see "username" vs "email"

 ## Further Studies
 - Add labels to all forms